ayosec/ffmpeg-drawvg/playground/frontend/docs/LangRef.md

 The name must follow these rules:

-* It must start with an ASCII letter.
+* It must start with an ASCII letter or an underscore (`_`).
-* It can contain only ASCII letters and digits.
+* It can contain only ASCII letters, underscores, and digits.
 * It must not match the name of a variable provided by the interpreter (like `w` or <code>t</code>).

 The same variable can be assigned multiple times.